 About the Author

 Jacqueline Jones is the Ellen C. Temple Professor of Women’s History Emerita at the University of Texas at Austin and the past president of the American Historical Association.
-Winner of the Bancroft Prize for Labor of Love, Labor of Sorrow and a two-time finalist for the Pulitzer Prize, she lives in Concord, Massachusetts.
+Winner of the Bancroft Prize for Labor of Love, Labor of Sorrow, she lives in Concord, Massachusetts.

 Learn more about this author